Eschatologue/CM_wiki/docs/class/artificer/artilerist.md

 | **Force Ballista** | Make a ranged spell attack, originating from the cannon, at one creature or object within 120 feet of it.
 On a hit, the target takes 2d8 force damage, and if the target is a creature, it is pushed up to 5 feet away from the cannon. |
 | **Protector** | The cannon emits a burst of positive energy that grants itself and each creature of your choice within 10 feet of it a number of temporary Hit Points equal to 1d8 + your Intelligence modifier (minimum of +1). |

-### Level 5: Arcane Amplifier
+### Level 5: Arcane Sidearm

-You know how to turn a wand, staff, or rod into an arcane amplifier, a conduit for your destructive spells.

-When you finish a Long Rest, you can use Woodcarver's Tools to carve special sigils into a wand, staff, or rod and thereby turn it into your arcane amplifier.
-The sigils disappear from the object if you later carve them on a different item.
-The sigils otherwise last indefinitely.
+Your research has resulted in the creation of a Arcane Sidearm, which uses the following rules:

+***Crafting your Sidearm.*** During a long rest, you can spend 1 hour crafting an Arcane Sidearm using woodcarver's tools.
+You can only have one Arcane Sidearm, and crafting another causes previous Arcane Sidearms to lose their power.

+***Appearance.*** An Arcane Sidearm is a Tiny object that can be used as a spellcasting focus for Artificer spells.
+You choose its appearance, though this has no effect on its abilities.
+Many Artilerists craft Sidearms that resemble delicate wands of wood, ornate metallic rods, or even runic iron cannons.

+***Infusions.*** Your Arcane Sidearm can bear a single Infusion that is meant for an arcane focus.

-You can use your arcane amplifier as a spellcasting focus for your Artificer spells.
-When you cast an Artificer spell through the amplifier, roll a d8, and you gain a bonus to one of the spell's damage rolls equal to the number rolled.
+***Using your Sidearm.***  When you cast an artificer spell through the sidearm, roll a d8, and you gain a bonus to one of the spell's damage rolls equal to the number rolled.

 ### Level 9: Explosive Cannon